brentvollebregt/nitratine.net/posts/python-auto-clicker/post.md

 from pynput.keyboard import Listener, KeyCode
 ```

 Next create four variables as shown below. 'delay' will be the delay between each button click. 'button' will be the button to click, this can be either 'Button.left', 'Button.right' or even 'Button.middle'. 'start_stop_key' is the key you want to use to start and stop the auto clicker.
 I have set it to the key 's' to make it nice and simple, you can use any key here.
-Finally the 'exit_key' is the key to close the program set it like before, but make sure it is a different key.
+Finally, the 'exit_key' is the key to close the program set it like before, but make sure it is a different key.

 ```python
 delay = 0.001